 For example, I have a B.A.
 Honours degree in Dramatic Arts.
 When I was applying for work in the arts, I made sure my education was near the top of the first page of my resume.
 But when I decided to move away from that and look for more administrative-type jobs, I moved my education to the second page instead.
 I still wanted my education to be included, but it wasn’t my strongest selling point anymore.

-The expectation is that your list your most recent experiences and training first and work backwards chronologically.
+The expectation is that your list your most recent experiences and training first and work backward in a reverse chronological order.

-So far I’ve mostly talked about how your resume should look in order to pass the 6 second glance test, but now I’m going to focus on the content itself.
-Having a beautiful resume means nothing without it!
+So far I’ve mostly talked about how your resume should look in order to pass the 6-second glance test, but now I’m going to focus on the content itself.
+Having a visually perfect resume means nothing without it!

 For most people, work responsibilities will make up a large portion of their resume, which is great and is expected.
 But don’t forget about your achievements.

 - “Successfully gained 125 new clients within 6 months and increased sales by 26%”